-Direct people out of the danger area of the machine, in particular from the swivel zone of the machine extension arms and the track markers.
+Direct people out of the danger area of the machine, in particular from the swivel zone of the machine extension arms, the track markers and the universal joint shaft-driven hydraulic pump.

 When lowering the coulters, pull the machine forward slightly.